mjfduss/py_bridge_designer/README.md

 * note: developed typing anotations requiring >= Python 3.6

 ### Gym Env Wrapper
+Can be used with or without the bridge_env.py file.

-If you wish to use this for Reinforcement Learning as a [Gym](https://gymnasium.farama.org/) enviroment, then make sure to install the gymnasium requirements:
+If you wish to use or modify the bridge_env.py for Reinforcement Learning as a [Gym](https://gymnasium.farama.org/) enviroment, then make sure to install the gymnasium requirements:
 `pip install gymnasium`